juditacs/juditacs.github.io/_posts/2019-02-18-bert-tokenization-stats.md

 mainly in India) etc. The exact mapping is available [here](/assets/bert_vocab/macro_unicode_ranges.txt).

-We can match ranges of unicode character with Python regular expressions like
+We can match ranges of Unicode character with Python regular expressions like
 this:

 {% highlight python %}